-Studies are currently being undertaken into outline proposals for a transpennine road tunnel.
-At the outset, the favoured option appeared to be a 31km long tunnel believed to extend from Mottram in the west (at the end of the M67) to Deepcar in the east (on the A616).
+Studies are currently being undertaken into outline proposals for a 31km long transpennine road tunnel, believed to extend from Mottram (at the end of the M67) to Deepcar (on the A617).
 Whilst this would avoid most of the environmental damage associated with a surface route, these proposals for what would be the longest road tunnel in the world (and the longest in the UK, around 9 times longer than the current longest, the 3.26km long Queensway Mersey tunnel) would give rise to a huge range of safety and 'driving culture' issues.
 As such, these proposals are not considered to be practicable, and it seems essential that more realistic rail-based initiatives are considered.